On Finiteness of Stationary Configurations of the Planar Five-vortex Problem

 Then there are $z$-strokes emanating from vertex $\textbf{2}$, vertex $\textbf{3}$ and vertex $\textbf{4}$ .
 None of them can go to vertex $\textbf{5}$ by Rule VI.
 Then there are $z_{23}$-, $z_{24}$- and $z_{34}$-strokes.
 This contradict with $C=4$.
 Hence, there is no possible diagram in this case.

-Suppose that there are two $w$-edges and two $z$-edges emanating from vertex $\textbf{1}$, with numeration as in the first digram of Figure \ref{fig:C=43}.
+Suppose that there are two $w$-edges and two $z$-edges emanating from vertex $\textbf{1}$, with numeration as in the first diagram of Figure \ref{fig:C=43}.
 By Rule VI, there is $w_{23}$- and $z_{45}$-stroke.
 Thus, we have two attached triangles.
 By Rule VI, if there is more stroke, it must be $z_{23}$- and/or $w_{45}$-stroke. \\

-{\textbf{Case I}}: If there is no more stroke, vertex $\textbf{2}$ and vertex $\textbf{3}$ can only be $w$-circled, and vertex $\textbf{4}$ and vertex $\textbf{5}$ can only be $z$-circled.
-Then vertex $\textbf{1}$ can not be circled, otherwise, the circling method would lead to contradiction.
+\emph{Case I}: If there is no more stroke, then vertex $\textbf{1}$ can not be circled, otherwise, the circling method would lead to contradiction.
+Rule IV implies that vertex $\textbf{2}$ and vertex $\textbf{3}$ can only be both or both not $w$-circled, and vertex $\textbf{4}$ and vertex $\textbf{5}$ can only be both or both not $z$-circled.
 Then we have the first three diagrams in Figure \ref{fig:C=43}.

-{\textbf{Case II}}: If there is only $z_{23}$-stroke, the circling method implies vertex $\textbf{1}$, vertex $\textbf{2}$ and vertex $\textbf{3}$ are $z$-circled.
+\emph{Case II}: If there is only $z_{23}$-stroke, the circling method implies vertex $\textbf{1}$, vertex $\textbf{2}$ and vertex $\textbf{3}$ are $z$-circled.
 Note that only vertex $\textbf{2}$ and vertex $\textbf{3}$ can be $w$-circled.
 There are two possibilities: whether vertex $\textbf{2}$ and vertex $\textbf{3}$ are both $w$-circled or both not $w$-circled.